 My name is Aimee and I run Doodles Daycare, I am an Ofsted Registered childminder based in Newquay.
 I am within walking distance to Porth beach, Trenance play park, Newquay zoo and the town centre.
 The setting is vary spacious with free flow to a large garden for lots of exploring.

-I run my business from my parents house, I live here with my partner and son Leo.
+I run my business from my parents house.
 They all have their own jobs and will not be around during the daytime.
 They are however, DBS checked and enjoy the children being around.
-We have one cat, who is very friendly, she is important to use however, she is kept in accordance to a pet policy when the children are around.
+We have one cat, who is very friendly, she is important to us however, she is kept in accordance to a pet policy when the children are around.

 At Doodles Daycare we understand the importance of a child’s development.
 Developing a child’s Personal, Social and Emotional skills will help them to feel confident and to achieve their full potential in all areas of learning.
 Through resources and sound knowledge of a child’s development we have created a stimulating environment inside and outside.
 This is a time for your child to make friends, and learn lots of new & exciting things each and every day.